 Cost evidence is essential for deciding how scarce resources can best be used to alleviate poverty.
 Yet, despite strong policymaker interest, fewer than one-in-five published impact evaluations estimates the cost per impact of the evaluated program.
 When impact evaluations do include cost estimates, often the poor quality of underlying cost data and lack of reporting transparency make them unreliable.

-The CCoP is developing a curated website of cost analysis resources; reporting guidance for researchers and evaluators of cost evidence; and inaugurating a forum to expand access to expertise and build the cost evidence base in the field of international development.
+The CCoP is developing curated content on cost analysis resources, and inaugurating a forum to expand access to expertise and build the cost evidence base in the field of international development.

 International Initiative for Impact Evaluation (3ie)